jpollock/wp-engine-api-typescript/README.md

 MIT

+## Disclaimer

+This SDK is not officially associated with WP Engine.
+It is a community-developed tool designed to work with WP Engine's public API.
+Use at your own discretion.

 ## Support

-For support, please open an issue in the GitHub repository or contact WP Engine support.
+For support, please open an issue in the GitHub repository.
+Note that this is a community-supported project and is not officially supported by WP Engine.